 NVIDIA has perfected its art of graphics cards from the last decade and producing some impressive graphics cards every year.
 In this race of better graphics and better hardware, they release RTX 3080 Founders Edition.
 It is an excellent leap from the previous RTX 2080 in terms of 4K gaming.
 The price point is exactly near the value most gamers want as it comes almost $300 less than its predecessor.

-The GeForce RTX 3080 Founders Edition is powered by Ampere—2nd NVIDIA’s gen RTX architecture— serves to deliver the extreme performance that gamers demand.
+The GeForce RTX 3080 Founders Edition is one of the best RTX 3080, powered by Ampere—2nd NVIDIA’s gen RTX architecture— serves to deliver the extreme performance that gamers demand.
 It has improved RT Cores and Tensor Cores and new streaming multiprocessors, and faster G6X RAM for an incredible gaming experience.
 The advanced features amaze its users with unbeatable power.

 Nvidia is taking a different approach with the launch of Founders Edition.
 It draws inspiration from previous technical revolutions, but it also forges its own route ahead, offering new approaches to past problems that might alter how PC players engage with their graphics designing applications and games in the next years (if it is not decades).
 The new RTX 3080 Founders Edition is a beautifully designed, high-performance graphics card that is the future ruler of 4K gaming.